- Amsterdam See the historic city centre

 - Dover See the White Cliffs

-- Florence Panoramic city views from Piazzale Michelangelo.
-See Piazza Santa Croce
+- Florence Enjoy panoramic views from Piazzale Michelangelo.
+Admire Florentine leatherwork

-- Lucerne Visit the Lion Monument and views of the Chapel Bridge
+- Lucerne Visit the Lion Monument and see the medieval Old Town

-- Paris Enjoy a morning sightseeing tour including views of the Champs Élysées, Arc de Triomphe and the Eiffel Tower
+- Paris Sightseeing includes views of Champs Élysées, Arc de Triomphe and the Eiffel Tower

 - Rhine Valley Cruise the romantic Rhine

-- Rome Morning sightseeing with your Local Specialist.
+- Rome Sightseeing with your Local Specialist.
 Visit St. Peter's Basilica.
-View the Colosseum and see the ancient sites of Rome
+View the Colosseum and see the ancient sites

 The Netherlands is a small, densely populated country, a land of colourful tulip fields and canals, sophisticated cities and some of the most striking coastline in Northern Europe.
 The people, language, and culture of the Netherlands are referred to as "Dutch".
 At the head of the state sits the country's constitutional monarchy, whose palaces dominate many of the larger cities, including The Hague and the gorgeous capital city, Amsterdam.
 Its small size, welcoming attitude to travellers and many wonderful sights make it a unique and fairly easy to discover destination and a great addition to any European trip.